Brazil detains band, club owners after deadly nightclub fire

 "We're going to find out who was responsible," he vowed.

 The death toll was revised down to 231 from 233 as officials said some names had been counted twice.
-By Monday night, 129 people were still hospitalized, 76 of them in serious condition, according to state health services.
+Eighty-two people were hospitalized, 75 of them in serious condition, officials said.

 Mourning throughout Brazil was mixed with frustration at a culture of lax regulation blamed for putting lives at risk.